Sethrot/AutoLoader/README.md

 end
 ```

-To get the most out of this tool you'll want to save at least a few basic sets yourself.
+To get the most out of this tool, instead of relying on the automatically generated sets you'll want to save at least a few of the core sets yourself.
+They're shared below.

 **Sets Management**